PederHA/inginious-coding-style/docs/docs/configuration.md

 # Configuration

-INGInious Coding Style is highly configurable and provides granular control over which grading categories are enabled, as well as the names and descriptions of the categories.
+INGInious Coding Style is highly configurable and provides granular control of the majority of its features.
+Despite this, extensive configuration is not necessary, as the plugin tries to implement sensible defaults, and therefore should just work straight out of the box.

-Furthermore, experimental and cutting-edge features are made available in the `experimental` section.
-It is not advised to enable these settings in production.
-When these features are production-ready, they are moved out of the `experimental` section

 ## Minimal Configuration